StAResComp/2019-05-02-standrews/lessons/python/tutor_notes.md

 **SLIDE** Calling a script

-- **There's a way to tell if a `Python` file is being run as a script**
+- **A `Python` file can tell is being run as a script**

-- If we use this, we can use the same file as:
+- If we do this, we can use the same file as:
   - a module (`import readings`)
   - a script (`$ python readings.py`)